sonnyb378/goroutineChallenges/README.md

 - Synchronizing Goroutines using WaitGroups for orderly execution.
 - Protecting shared resources with Mutexes to avoid data races.
 - Understanding deadlock errors
+- How to read .txt files in Go